 Our approach is simple: we ask Cube designers to share a ranked list of cards they plan on testing in their own cube or cubes from each new set.
 The cards are scored as follows:

 Cards are summarized by their average rating and their consensus value, which is an indication of how much users agree on a card’s rating.
-Consensus rating of a card is just 1 – σ, where σ is the standard deviation of the card’s rating across users testing it.
-Because the rating is from 1 – 3, the consensus ranges from 0 – 1.
+The consensus of a card is just 1 – σ, where σ is the standard deviation of the card’s rating across users testing it.
+Because the rating is from 1 – 10, the consensus ranges from 0 – 1.
+Note that not all combinations of consensus and average rating are possible.

 Participants in our surveys are Cube designers that subscribe to our newsletter, follow us on social media, or are members of one of the following communities, to which we specifically reach out: